When one of my clients came to me, he was fighting end-stage cancer. He was dealing with a condition called amyloidosis.

 In addition to avoiding amyloids, glyphosate and sulfur, here are a few more things you can do to promote a healthy gut:

 Refined flour products hurt us.
 We know that strep, staph and candida – bacteria and fungus that can hurt us – feed on sugar.
 Cancer feeds on sugar, as well.
 Also, glyphosate found in commercially grown and refined flour leaks our gut and can even impair our cognitive abilities!

 Fact: We eat way too many gluten-filled, sugar rich foods!
-The average American consumes 170 pounds each year, compared to 11 pounds a century ago.
+The average American consumes 170 pounds of sugar each year, compared to 11 pounds a century ago.
 Children who were born after the year 2000 have a one in three chance of becoming diabetic.
 This madness has to stop!

 2. Build the gut biome with artichoke, asparagus and chickpeas.